Old Fashioned Practices from Years Gone By

 Even WebMD recommends this easy method to help dry patches.

-11. And, Last but Not Least ~ a Warm Water Bottle for Cold Feet!
+11. And, Lastly ~ a Warm Water Bottle for Cold Feet!

-Caution: Do not read about or use a hot warm bottle if you are not willing to follow the instructions.
+Caution: Do not read about or use a hot water bottle if you are not willing to follow the instructions.
 No hot or boiling water ever!!!!

-Warm Water Bottles are perfect to warm your feet at night.
-They are know to help with menstrual cramps , too.
+Warm water bottles are perfect to warm your feet at night.
+They are known to help with menstrual cramps , too.

 Fill your rubber bottle with warm but not boiling water.
 Never put a hot water bottle directly on your skin.